thephpleague/flysystem/docs/advanced/performance.md

 ---

 Flysystem aims to be as reliable as possible.
 In some cases this means doing extra checks to make sure the outcome will be as expected.
-For some adapter this means Flysystem will make extra calls to assert whether or not a file exists.
+For some adapters this means Flysystem will make extra calls to assert whether or not a file exists.
 This improves the reliability but also impacts performance.
 You can opt out of this behaviour.